EricZinda/Perplexity/docs/archive/devhowto6.1UnknownWords.md

         report_error(["doesntExist", ["AtPredication", h_body, x_variable]], force=True)
 ~~~

-A better approach all around is to add an earlier stage to our processing pipeline: Before we bother to [build a well-formed tree](devhowtoWellFormedTree) (because it could take some time), check and see if we understand all the terms.
+A better approach all around is to add an earlier stage to our processing pipeline: Before we bother to [build a scope-resolved mrs](devhowtoWellFormedTree) (because it could take some time), check and see if we understand all the terms.
 If not, building the tree won't help anyway.
 In addition, this gives us a chance to do some swapping out of terms for synonyms if we so choose.

 So, first let's build a function that goes through all the predications in an MRS and returns any that are not known by the system: